-Unfortunately, the list of fish to avoid keeping with Ghost Shrimp includes some of the most popular aquarium fish on the market:
+Unfortunately, the list of fish to avoid keeping with Ghost Shrimps includes some of the most popular aquarium fish on the market:

-- Cichlids: While there are dwarf varieties like Blue Rams, Cichlids as a group are pugnacious and curious to the extreme.
+- Cichlids: While there are dwarf varieties like Blue Rams, Cichlids as a group are aggressive fish and curious to the extreme.
 Waving antennae and legs are just too tempting not to take a bite out of.
-And larger Cichlids like adult Angelfish will happily eat Ghost Shrimp.
+Many other fish like adult Angelfish will happily eat Ghost Shrimp.

 - Barbs: Like Cichlids, Barbs love pecking at flowing, exposed parts of tankmates.
 Tiny species like Cherry Barbs are an exception but medium to larger barbs are better avoided.

 - Catfish: Most larger Catfish like Pictus Cats are opportunists at heart and will vacuum up anything small enough to fit in their mouths.